highnet/Tiny-React-MD3/Tiny-React-MD3/src/readme.md

 <i>Switches toggle the state of a single item on or off.</i>

-	The Switch component is essentially toggle button that can be selected or deselected by the user.
+	The Switch component is essentially a toggle button that can be selected or deselected by the user.
 	The props are: selected: a boolean value that indicates whether the switch is on or off
 	onChange: a function that is called when the user clicks on the switch
 	disabled: a boolean value that indicates whether the switch is interactive or not